-Your company’s security precautions should stop any unauthorised use of your IT, protect valuable data and keep your computers virus-free and running optimally
+Your company's security precautions should stop any unauthorised use of your IT, protect valuable data and keep your devices virus-free and running optimally

 Protect your data

-This means not only keeping your strategic information – like your pricing strategy – secure, but also protecting the personal information of your staff, suppliers and customers.
-This is especially important as the Data Protection Act enforces data protection and privacy relating to such information.
+This means not only keeping your strategic information - like your pricing strategy - secure, but also protecting the personal information of your staff, suppliers and customers.
+This is especially important as the GDPR enforces data protection and privacy relating to such information.